ronaldbosma/blog/content/blog/howto-install-net-core-on-windows-server.md

 ### Create an Environment

-Before creating the pipeline we need an [Environment](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/environments?view=azure-devops).
+We need an [Environment](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/environments?view=azure-devops) before we can create the YAML pipeline.
 This will enable us to add several servers to an environment and install the .NET Core Runtime & Hosting Bundle on multiple machines at once.
 Example environments are Dev, Test, Acceptance and Production.

 So go to Pipelines > Environments and choose 'New environment'.
 Enter a Name and Description and select 'Virtual machines' as the resource.